Resurrection (is Not) for Dummies

 For others, it is difficult to envision surrendering to Jesus their approach to money, their sexuality, their prejudice, their addictions, their divisive and partisan attitudes, or their self-righteousness.

 And yet, the call to consider Christ remains the same.
 Embracing the resurrection and absolute lordship of Jesus Christ come as a package deal.
 If Jesus is risen from the dead, then it means we are accountable to all that Jesus said, namely, that we are sinners who are without hope apart from him, and that our lives belong completely to him.
 “Christ is risen!” means that he has a claim on our lives.
 He is the boss of us.
 He has full rights over us.
 He is Lord.

-Click here to receive Scott’s weekly post in your email inbox.
+Sign up to receive Scott’s weekly post in your email inbox.

-Follow Scott on Twitter, Instagram, or Facebook.
+Connect with Scott on social media — Twitter, Instagram, or Facebook.

 C.S.
 Lewis, God in the Dock: Essays on Theology and Ethics.